stilldavid/userland-book/literary_problem/index.md

     grep -ri

-Next comes a string to search for.
-It's in single quotes because the characters `<` and `>` have a special meaning, and here we need the shell to understand that it should treat them as literal angle brackets instead.
+Next comes a pattern to search for.
+It's in single quotes because the characters `<` and `>` have a special meaning to the shell, and here we need the shell to understand that it should treat them as literal angle brackets instead.

     '<freeverse>'